univention/ucsschool-id-connector/docs/admin.rst

    You need to be able to install and configure kelvin.

    |rarr| https://docs.software-univention.de/ucsschool-kelvin-rest-api/overview.html |br|
-   |rarr| TODO Nico concepts of properties and mappings (not sample files, but answering the why, and
+   |rarr| TODO Nico concepts of properties and mappings (not just sample files, but answering
-   describing the problem that |KLV| solves)
+   the why, and describing the problem that |KLV| solves)

    - best so far: https://docs.software-univention.de/ucsschool-handbuch-5.0.html#structure:ldap